 Recently I got the opportunity to try out the all-new Salomon Guardian boots and let me say they are nothing short of amazing!
-Salomon is a name most associated with the outdoor sports world, from snow sports to hiking, climbing, and trail running.
-Which is not surprising seeing as it was founded in the French alpine town of Annecy located near the border of Switzerland.
+Salomon is a name most associated with the outdoor sports world, from snow sports to hiking, climbing, and trail running, which is not surprising seeing as it was founded in the French alpine town of Annecy located near the border of Switzerland.

 One drawback with these boots is how thick the outsole is.
-To some, it isn’t really a negative but if you’re a driver or have to operate any kind of foot pedals it takes a bit of getting used to.
+To some, it isn’t really a negative, but if you’re a driver or have to operate any kind of foot pedals, it takes a bit of getting used to.
 You lose how a pedal feels, and I found I had to put my foot in a bit of an awkward position to drive.
 Not major but definitely noteworthy.
-Another would be how warm they are.
-Which isn’t surprising seeing as these boots have little in the way of mesh paneling to help your foot breathe.
-I can get pretty sweaty, especially my feet, but if this were the middle of summer when the heat is pushing triple digits I feel these might get a little too hot on the feet.
+Another would be how warm they are, which isn’t surprising seeing as these boots have little in the way of mesh paneling to help your foot breathe.
+I can get pretty sweaty, especially my feet, but if this were the middle of summer when the heat is pushing triple digits, I feel these might get a little too hot on the feet.

 Overall these are a great pair of boots and I recommend them to anyone looking for a change of footwear.
-I paired mine with Foxy River socks and this combo will not disappoint you.
+I paired mine with Fox River socks and this combo will not disappoint you.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.

 - Army Flashcards – A Chat with the Founder – 1 April, 2018